Mohamed-Hessein/Marketiapp/README.md

 <img src="https://github.com/Mohamed-Hessein/Marketiapp/blob/main/assets/Marktia.jpg" alt="Cover" width="600"/>

 MarketiApp is a modern shopping application built using Flutter.
-It integrates with APIs to provide dynamic data and allows users to browse products, manage favorites, add items to the cart, view details, and manage their profile.
+It integrates with **external APIs** to fetch products, categories, and user data dynamically.
+Users can browse products, manage favorites, add items to the cart, view details, and manage their profile.

 ## Features